 Joanie Connell, founder of Flexible Work Solutions, suggests using O*NET, an amazing tool developed by the U.S. Department of Labor.

-Chaim Shapiro, Assistant Director of Career Services at Touro College, suggests using LinkedIn to find alumni from your school and program to see what they’re doing.
+Chaim Shapiro from Touro College suggests using LinkedIn to find alumni from your school and program to see what they’re doing.

-Donna Schilder has her clients plug their favorite skills into job boards such as Indeed and LinkedIn to find relevant ads.
+Donna Schilder has her clients plug their favorite skills into job boards such as Indeed and LinkedIn to find relevant job posts and job descriptions.

 Donna also has her clients use LinkedIn to find people who have their favorite skills.
 This helps her clients find possible career paths and potential employers.

-Marc Miller, Career Designer at Career Pivot, suggests you search LinkedIn for people who live in your area that have your aspirational job title, certifications, and/or keywords.
+Marc Miller of Career Pivot suggests you search LinkedIn for people who live in your area that have your aspirational job title, certifications, and keywords.
 Once you find them, you’ve also found the employers who comprise the local market for your skills.

-Back to the Skills to Put on Your Resume
+Back to Skills to Put on Your Resume

-Once you know what you want, and what employers want, you will have a list of skills to put on your resume and other keywords to weave into the story your resume tells.
+Once you know what you want, and what employers want, you will have a list of skills to put on your resume and other keywords to weave into all the sections of your resume.

-You’ll be ready to rock the market with a right-now, relevant resume and get the interviews you want.
+With the skills to put on your resume clearly identified, you’ll be ready to rock the market and get the interviews you want.

 Featured by Career Sherpa